cjherold/Runway/documentation/env.md

 # .env
 #### The .env file can hold private information that can be passed into the app while it is running.
-In the ./ directory add a file named .env and below is a sample of how it looks.
+Make sure that .env is in the .gitignore, it is only in this project as an example.

 ```env
 PORT=3000